 The Rosy-Finch Project

 The Rosy-Finch Project is a multi-faceted ecology study of the three North American species of Rosy-Finches.
 Central New Mexico Audubon has adopted the project and helps to support this important conservation and education effort.
-The project itself is run by Rio Grande Bird Research Inc. (RGBR), a local non-profit organization that conducts volunteer bird research throughout New Mexico
+The project itself is run by Rio Grande Bird Research Inc. (RGBR), a local non-profit organization that conducts volunteer bird research throughout New Mexico.
+RGBR has a Facebook page at this link: Rio Grande Bird Research Inc.

 The Rosy-Finch Story